-Yes, all OzHarvest education programs require volunteers to undergo specialised volunteer training, which is conducted on an as-needed basis a few times a year.
-Additionally, some volunteer programs may require you to shadow and existing volunteer at a trial shift before you are able to register for future shifts.
+Yes, all OzHarvest education programs, OzHarvest Market Waterloo, Refettorio roles, and some other roles require volunteers to undergo specialised role-specific training, which is conducted on an as-needed basis a few times a year.
+Additionally, some volunteer programs may require you to shadow an existing volunteer or complete a trial shift before you can register for future shifts.

 At a minimum, all volunteers will receive on the job training from the shift or program lead when they participate in a role for the first time.

 Thank you!
 Please click HERE to find out more about our workplace volunteering & engagement options, and to contact our Workplace Engagement team.